Best Credit Cards for the Holidays

 British Airways Visa Signature® Card

-The British Airways Visa Signature® Card has a great sign-up offer for new cardmembers: earn 50,000 bonus points (called Avios) after spending $2,000 on purchases within the first 3 months.
+The British Airways Visa Signature® Card has a great sign-up offer for new cardmembers: earn 50,000 bonus points (called Avios) after spending $2,000 on purchases within the first 3 months, and an additional 25,000 bonus Avios when you spend $10,000 on purchases for a total of 75,000 bonus Avios.
 Also, if you make $30,000 in purchases in a calendar year, you will receive a Travel Together Ticket so that you can get a free ticket for your companion the next time you redeem a rewards flight.
 Cardholders earn 3 Avios on British Airways purchases and 1 Avios for every dollar spent on other purchases.
 Travel freely with this card that has Smart Chip Technology and no foreign transaction fees.
-The annual fee of $95 is waived for the first year.
+There is an annual fee of $95.

 Best 0% Balance Transfer